jonocodes/whyfi/slides.md

 ---

-* Financial Independence is closely related to the concept of retiring early and pursuing to do what you want with your time.
+* Financial Independence is about the journey to early retirement and/or pursuing to do what you want with your time.

-* At its core, it is about maximizing your savings rate to achieve FI and have the freedom to retire as early as possible.
+* At its core, it is about maximizing your savings rate.

 Note:
 * Discovering and achieving life goals: “What would I do with my life if I didn't have to work for money?"